doctrine/doctrine-website/README.md

 Setup `lcl.doctrine-project.org` locally and point your webserver at `/data/doctrine-website-sculpin-build-dev` to see the website:

+## Watch for Changes

+You can watch for changes in the source code and automatically build the website:

+    ./vendor/bin/sculpin doctrine:watch /data/doctrine-website-sculpin-build-dev

+The browser will automatically refresh after the build finishes.

 ## Build the Website for Production

 Now to make a production build: